Richardinho/backbone-with-dependency-injection/README.md

 ### instance methods

-#### register(token, serviceProvider, mode, locals)
+## register(token, serviceProvider, mode, locals)

+register a service provider with the injector.
+Optionally provide arguments to be passed to service provider.

-token: string identifier for the dependency
+- `token` - string identifier for the dependency

-serviceProvider: object that teaches injector how to create the instance.
-Varies depending on the mode (see constants above).
+- `serviceProvider` - object that teaches injector how to create the instance.
+Varies depending on the mode (see constants above)

-mode: constant(see above) which provides additional info to the injector on how to create the dependency.
+- `mode` - constant(see above) which provides additional info to the injector on how to create the dependency.

-locals: additional optional arguments that can be passed to the service provider.
+- `locals` - additional optional arguments that can be passed to the service provider.
 When the service worker is called these locals will be the second argument passed.

 #### has(token)
 returns true if provider identified by token has been registered with the injector.